Up to 60% off sofas & mattresses — limited‑time deals.

 Which Furmax Sofa works best for small apartments?

-The L-shaped sectional and the linen futon were the easiest to fit and live with day to day, especially when the room needs to support both relaxing and laptop use.
+The L-shaped sectional and the linen futon were the easiest to fit into small apartments, especially when the room also needs to handle both relaxing and laptop use.

 Does the faux leather futon feel hot?